navamikairanda/phi_sft/README.md

 * `camera.json`, camera intrinsics assuming the camera coordinate system of [Kinect SDK](https://docs.microsoft.com/en-us/azure/kinect-dk/coordinate-systems)
 * `sim_conf.json`, simulation configuration, can be kept unchanged

-The blurred version of ground-truth segmentation masks are used for silhouette loss in Φ-SfT, and can be generated with
+The blurred version of ground-truth segmentation masks is used for silhouette loss in Φ-SfT and can be generated with
 ```
 python preprocess_real_sequence.py  ${data_root}/real ${sequence_name} blur_masked_images
 ```

-Given Kinect RGB image and point cloud for template, generate 3D template with poisson surface reconstruction.
+Given Kinect RGB image and point cloud for the template, generate 3D template mesh with poisson surface reconstruction.
 The corresponding texture map for the template is obtained by projecting the vertices of the template mesh onto the image space of the ﬁrst image with known camera intrinsics.
 ```
 python preprocess_real_sequence.py  ${data_root}/real ${sequence_name} generate_template_surface
 ```

 The generated template can be cleaned with a mesh editing tool such as Blender and saved as `${data_root}/real/${sequence_name}/templates/template_mesh_final.obj`.
 The following script prepares the template in the format expected by the physics simulator used in Φ-SfT.
-It determines the initial rigid pose of the template relative to a ﬂat sheet on XY plane (as requried in arcsim) using iterative closest point (ICP).
+It determines the initial rigid pose of the template relative to a ﬂat sheet on the XY plane (as required in arcsim) using iterative closest point (ICP).
 Pose estimation parameters in `${data_root}/real/${sequence_name}/preprocess.ini` can be modified to get accurate pose.
 ```
 python preprocess_real_sequence.py  ${data_root}/real ${sequence_name} clean_template_surface
 ```

 Now, your data sequence is ready for running Φ-SfT!
 Create an experiment configuration file in `{code_root}/phi_sft/config` and follow the instructions in the previous section.
-If the generated template is not positively oriented, you may get the follwing error `Error: TAUCS failed with return value -1` while running `reconstruct_surfaces_from_sequence.py`.
+If the generated template is not positively oriented, you may get the following error `Error: TAUCS failed with return value -1` while running `reconstruct_surfaces_from_sequence.py`.
 This can be addressed by setting invert_faces_orientation=True, in `preprocess.ini`and running the last step in template processing (clean_template_surface).

 ### Generating synthetic sequences